More on the tensionless limit of pure-Ramond-Ramond AdS3/CFT2: Simplification in the small-tension limit

 We are interested in the leading-order expression for the calligraphic kernels, which is~$\mathcal{O}(h^0)$.
 At this order, a function which will play a distinguished role in the $\gamma$-variable is the Cauchy kernel

 which is related to the S~matrix~$S(\gamma)$ as in appendix~\ref{app:notation}.

 Most of the kernels are outright independent on~$h$, with the exception of~$\cK_{\rm ren}^{00}$ which contains the BES dressing factor of massless particles~\cite{Frolov:2021fmj}.
 This requires some study.
-Firstly, we observe that the sine-Gordon function~$\PhiSG(\gamma)$ disappears in the renormalised kernel, see appendix~\ref{app:massless^2 Kren}, and we have
+Firstly, we observe that the sine-Gordon function~$\PhiSG(\gamma)$ disappears in the renormalised kernel, see appendix~\ref{app:massless^2 Kren}, and we have\footnote{Recall that the kernel $\cK_{\rm ren}^{00}$ was derived by substituting one of the TBA equations into another.
+Thus the new equations are mathematically equivalent to the original mirror TBA, even if they have a simplified form; this simplification is quite common in TBA equations, see \textit{e.g.}\ section 2.5 in~\cite{vanTongeren:2016hhc}.}

 so that we are left with the Cauchy and BES kernels.
 We furthermore argue that the massless-massless BES kernel $\cK_\bes^{00} (\gamma_1, \gamma_2)$ also decouples at $\mathcal{O}(h^0)$.
 This is not immediately obvious because this kernel is singular around $\gamma_1=0$.
 Let us collect the driving terms in the massless TBA \eqref{eqY0 renorm} and define